MaksimDzhangirov/backendBankExample/docs/part27-eng.md

 this workflow.
 Let's copy the content of this workflow.

 Then, I'm gonna create a new workflow named `deploy.yml`.
-We will use this workflow to build docker image and later deploy it to production.
+We will use this workflow to build Docker image and later deploy it to production.
 Now let's paste in the content of the test workflow and change its name to "Deploy to production".
 This workflow will only be triggered when there's a push on `master` branch, so I'm gonna remove the pull request event from the list.
-Then, in the jobs section, we will declare the first one to build and push docker image to Amazon ECR.
+Then, in the jobs section, we will declare the first one to build and push Docker image to Amazon ECR.
 It will run on `ubuntu-latest` as normal.

 ```yaml